xteam29/free-sleep/README.md

 See disclaimer and license @ LICENSE.md

 ## Is it reversible?
 As far as I can tell, it should be reversible by simply [resetting the firmware](docs/pod_teardown/10_firmware_reset.jpeg) on your device and setting it up as a new pod again.
+(ASSUMING you ONLY followed the instructions within this repo)

 ## Tested and confirmed compatible devices
 Check the back of your pod where you plug in the water tubes,